prmanjun/learning-library/data-management-library/goldengate/stream-analytics/ggsa/1-ggsa-hwp/1-ggsa-hwp.md

-# Create your HelloWorld Pipeline
+# Your HelloWorld Pipeline in 10 minutes!

 This lab helps you create a basic pipeline, add a query stage and a filter to it, and publish the pipeline; all this in less than 10 minutes!